morazem/as24-autocomplete/README.md

 ### Attributes of autocomplete

 - `data-source` [required] - the `id` of the data source element
-- `initial-query` [optional] - the initial text that user can in the input.
-Useful for the situation with server-side rendering
 - `empty-list-message` [optional] - the message that user  will see when there's nothing to suggest

 ### Code